beejjorgensen/bgpython/src/bgpython_chapter_01_intro.md

 # Intro

+_**This is an alpha-quality book.
+There are mistakes, oh yes.
+When you find them, please drop an issue in GitHub, or a pull request, or email me at [`beej@beej.us`](mailto:beej@beej.us).
+When the number of defects gets low enough, I'll offer a print version.**_

 Hey, everyone!
 Have you been thinking about learning to program?
 Have you also been thinking of how to do it in the easy-to-approach Python programming language?

 Yes?
 Then this is the book for you.
-W
+We're going to start with the absolute basics and build up from there, building up to being an intermediate developer and problem-solver!
+Python is the language we'll be using to make this happen.

+But by the end of the book, you will have developed programming techniques that _transcend_ languages.
+After picking up Python, maybe try another language like JavaScript, Go, or Rust.
+They all have their own features to explore and learn.

 ## Audience

-Attitude Prerequisite: be inquisitive, curious, have an eye for puzzles and problem solving, and don't be daunted by difficult challenges.
+Attitude Prerequisite: be inquisitive, curious, have an eye for puzzles and problem solving, and be willing to take on difficult challenges.

 Technical Prerequisite: be a computer user.
-You know what files are, how to move them and delete them, what subdirectories (folders) are, and how to type.
+You know what files are, how to move them and delete them, what subdirectories (folders) are, can install software, and how to type.

 Chapters 1-5: complete beginners who know nothing about software development.
 If you already know how to program the basics in Python,